Call for Abstract

 A brain haemorrhage may be a variety of strokes.
 It's caused by an artery within the brain bursting and causing localized bleeding in the surrounding tissues.
 This bleeding kills brain cells.
 A stroke will cause lasting brain injury. people who survive a stroke have to be compelled to acquire skills they lost because of the injury.
 Rehabilitation will help them acquire those skills.

 - The effects of a stroke depend on the area of the brain that was damaged. the categories of disabilities a stroke can cause include

 - Pain and alternative issues with the senses

 - Emotional disturbances

 Ischemic stroke occurs when an artery to the brain is blocked.
 The brain depends on its arteries to bring contemporary blood from the heart and lungs.
 The blood carries oxygen and nutrients to the brain and takes away carbon dioxide and cellular waste.
 If an artery is blocked, the brain cells cannot create enough energy and can eventually stop working.
-A transient ischemic attack may be a stroke that lasts only a number of minutes.
+A transient ischemic attack may be a stroke that lasts only some minutes.
 It happens once the blood supply to a part of the brain is briefly blocked.
-Symptoms of a transient ischemic attack are like alternative stroke symptoms however don't last as long.
+Symptoms of a transient ischemic attack are like alternative stroke symptoms, however, don't last as long.
 They happen suddenly and include

 - Numbness or weakness, especially on one side of the body